 Upload a management certificate

-Once you have a management certficate created, (.cer file with only the public key) you can upload it into the portal.
-When the certificate is available in the portal, anyone with a matching certficiate (private key) can connect through the Management API and access the resources for the associated subscription.
+Once you have a management certificate created, (.cer file with only the public key) you can upload it into the portal.
+When the certificate is available in the portal, anyone with a matching certificate (private key) can connect through the Management API and access the resources for the associated subscription.

-Make sure to select the correct subscription that you want to associate a certificate with.
-Press the Subscriptions text at the top-right of the portal.
+Make sure to select the correct subscription that you want to associate with the certificate.

 Press the Upload button.

-Fill out the dialog information and press the done Checkmark.
+Fill out the dialog information and press Upload.

-Now that you have a management certificate associated with a subscription, you can (after you have installed the matching certificate locally) programmatically connect to the Service Management REST API and automate the various Azure resources that are also associated with that subscription.
+Now that you have a management certificate associated with a subscription, you can (after you have installed the matching certificate locally) programmatically connect to the classic deployment model REST API and automate the various Azure resources that are also associated with that subscription.